Depression And Sex: How Depression Affects Your Sex Life

 Communication is key in any relationship, and you must communicate with your partner about your sex life and sexual health.
-Depression can often make you feel anxiety about communicating with your partner.
-Your depression will lie to you, telling you that your partner will never understand what you are going through or what your needs are.
+Depression can often make you feel anxious about communicating with your partner.
+Your depression will convince you that your partner will never understand what you are going through or what your needs are.
 You must overcome this anxiety to talk to your partner about how you are feeling about sex so that you can work together to overcome it.

 Unsure Of Initiating Sex

 Depression can also make you less likely to initiate sex.
 Again, your depression lies.
 It may tell you that your partner doesn't want anything to do with you sexually.
 Your mind may be afraid to initiate sex because you don't want to overstep boundaries or face potential rejection.
 Again, communication can be key.
 Learning to read your partner's signals and allowing that communication to supersede your feelings of fear of rejection or embarrassment is important for overcoming this problem.